Deeper and Deeper: Background and synopsis

 Bobby Woods, an executive producer at Madonna's companies Boy Toy Inc. and Maverick films, directed the music video for "Deeper and Deeper".
 Filming took place from November 7–8, 1992, at Ren-Mar Studios and The Roxbury nightclub in Hollywood, California.
 Madonna portrays Andy Warhol protégé Edie Sedgwick.
 According to the director, the singer wanted to do an "Andy Warhol/Edie Sedgwick styled video.
 She believed, and I think this is accurate, that there was a similar feel to the times of America in the Roaring 20s and the Disco 70s."
-Director Sofia Coppola, Madonna's personal friend Debi Mazar, porn director Chi Chi LaRue, porn performer Joey Stefano, music executives Seymour Stein and Guy Oseary, Ingrid Casares, Warhol Superstar Holly Woodlawn, and German actor Udo Kier, all made cameos.
+German actor Udo Kier, director Sofia Coppola, Madonna's personal friend Debi Mazar, porn director Chi Chi LaRue, porn performer Joey Stefano, music executives Seymour Stein and Guy Oseary, Ingrid Casares, actor and comedian Ray Walston, and Warhol Superstar Holly Woodlawn, all made cameos.
 Madonna asked former Warhol superstar Joe Dallesandro to participate in the video, but he turned down the offer.
 The dance sequences in the video were, according to Woods, "100% spontaneous.
 We loaded a dance floor with people, put her record on, and the dancing began."

 Described as a "pastiche of 70s images", with scenes both in color and black and white, the video begins with a man (Kier) in a darkened room speaking German with subtitles in English: "Beware!
 Our idols and demons will pursue us.
 Until we learn to let them go!"
 Then, Madonna arrives at a nightclub driving a Mercedes-Benz W111 and looks for her lover - also played by Kier.
 At the nightclub, she leaves some balloons tied to the bar, which then begin to cut loose or burst.
 Interspersed footage of Madonna meeting and dancing with her friends, being photographed and watching a stripper (Stefano) perform, plays next.
 At the end, the man from the beginning cuts off the singer's remaining balloon with scissors.